HDR/Sun-Moon_ShinyCalc/README.md

 Ability to set Encounters

-Save current Encounters, mode and charm status on app close
+Save current Mode and charm status on app close